 This is to cover management and on costs such as staff time, systems and offices in order to deliver the services provided.
 This is calculated at 15% of the total service charge.

 Rent is our main source of income and it helps pay for maintenance, responsive repairs and future planned maintenance.
-Generating income from rent enables us to continue offering a range of housing, care and support and financial services.
+Generating income from rent enables us to continue offering a range of housing, care and support.

 The total rent charge you pay will depend on the type of property and tenancy that you have.
 We have different property and tenancy types within areas and this will result in differences in rent charges where the properties and tenancy types are not identical.
 Your rent will be compliant with the terms on which the property was let to you and with the terms of your tenancy or government regulation, depending on which applies.